abap2UI5-addons/websocket/README.md

 ### Installation

-Extend you HTTP handler with:
+Extend your HTTP handler with:
 ```abap
   METHOD if_http_extension~handle_request.